 How Supplied/Storage and Handling

-Xolair (omalizumab) is supplied as a lyophilized, sterile powder in a single-use, 5 mL vial without preservatives.
-Each vial delivers 150 mg of Xolair upon reconstitution with 1.4 mL SWFI, USP.
-Each carton contains one single-use vial of Xolair® (omalizumab) NDC 50242-040-62.
+Xolair is supplied as a lyophilized, white, sterile powder in a single-dose vial without preservatives.
+Each carton contains one 150 mg single-dose vial of Xolair® (omalizumab) for injection NDC 50242-040-62.

 Xolair should be shipped at controlled ambient temperature (≤30°C [≤86°F]).
-Store Xolair under refrigerated conditions 2-8°C (36-46°F).
+Store Xolair under refrigerated conditions 2°C to 8°C (36°F to 46°F) in the original carton.
 Do not use beyond the expiration date stamped on carton.

 Patient Counseling Information